-The citizens of Puerto Rico who are interested in immigration in Miami, U.S., do not need to obtain a visa in order to relocate in this country, due to the fact that Puerto Rico is considered an American territory.
+The citizens of Puerto Rico who are interested in immigration in U.S., do not need to obtain a visa in order to relocate in this country, due to the fact that Puerto Rico is considered an American territory.
 Persons who have Puerto Rican citizenship are allowed to enter the United States of America (USA) without obtaining specific visas, as this action is seen as internal migration.
-If you want to move to USA from Puerto Rico, our immigration attorney in Miami can offer legal advice on this matter.
+If you want to move to USA from Puerto Rico, our immigration attorney in USA can offer legal advice on this matter.
 We will also guide you through the process of applying for a residence permit in USA.

-Puerto Ricans entering Miami, US
+Puerto Ricans entering US

 The citizens of Puerto Rico have the legal statute of U.S. Citizens and Lawful Permanent Residents.

-Those interested in relocating to Miami, U.S., are not required to present a U.S. passport.
+Those interested in relocating to U.S., are not required to present a U.S. passport.
 At the same time, they can enter the state without applying for a Green Card.

 It is recommended to bring a photo ID issued by the government, as well as a copy of the birth certificate.